Overview of the U.S. Food and Drug Administration (FDA)

 Future Plans

-As part of its deregulatory initiative, the FDA is revoking 52 outdated food Standards of Identity to streamline regulations and ensure resources are effectively used to benefit American consumers.
-Furthermore, the agency is involved in establishing a standardized definition for ultra-processed foods.
+As part of its deregulatory initiative, the FDA is revoking 52 outdated food Standards of Identity to streamline regulations and ensure resources are effectively used for American consumers' benefit.
+Additionally, the agency is working on establishing a standardized definition for ultra-processed foods.
+The FDA has issued Emergency Use Authorizations for animal drugs to manage New World Screwworm (NWS) infestations, showcasing its commitment to addressing emerging health issues.

 Related news